 Bryan attended the Washington Grammar School, where he gained his A-levels.
 His acceptance into Newcastle University to study Art was his passport away from life down the pit.
 However even at Grammar School, we were never far from our cultural heritage.
 There was a lovely view of the pit heap from the classroom windows!
 While at Grammar School, Bryan had a job as a paper lad.
 He was employed at Anderson's Shop, down Brady Square, to deliver newspapers and comics.
 My husband, Edwin, also worked there as a paper lad.

 Bryan had a flair for showmanship.
 Here he is captured in his role as Malvolio in the Washington Grammar School Christmas Play "Twelfth Night".
-(Photographer unknown.)
+Gordon Johnston, who sometimes operated the lighting for the stage production, emailed me to say that the photos of the play were taken by Joe Dodd the Metalwork teacher, who also built the set and arranged the lighting.
+Many thanks Gordon.

 Washington Old Hall